amient/kafka-metrics/README.md

 ## Development
 </a>

-- TODO: explore influxdb retention options
+- DOC: draw different deployment setups
+- DOC: provide recipe and bin script for local setup with influxdb and grafana
-- TODO: sphinx documentation using generated versions in the examples and try to back-port to kafka 0.7 and forward port to kafka 0.9
+- DOC: sphinx documentation using generated versions in the examples
 - TODO: expose all except serde configs for kafka producer (NEW) configuration properties
 - TODO: configurable log4j.properties file location and enironment var overrides for configs
+- DESIGN: explore back-port to kafka 0.7
+- DESIGN: explore influxdb retention options
 - DESIGN: [Scripted Grafana dashboard](http://docs.grafana.org/reference/scripting/)  (kafka, prism)
 - DESIGN: should `_metrics` topic represent only per cluster metric stream, NEVER aggregate, and have aggregate have `_metrics_aggregated` or something ?
    - this requires the prism feature for topic name prefix/suffix
-- Consider writing the influxdb-loader as golang kafka consumer which would lead to a kafka-metrics instance
+- DESIGN: Consider writing the influxdb-loader as golang kafka consumer which would lead to a kafka-metrics instance
     - Go 1.4
     - MetricsInfluxDbPublisher (Go)
     - InfluxDB 0.9 (Go)